Mentor Texts to Teach Juicy Word Choice in Writing

 This post may contain affiliate links.

-When we teach children to use rich, wondrous words by filling them up with the sound of many wonderful words.
-We must read them children’s books by authors who use astounding word choices.
-We must encourage them to read high-quality mentor text picture books and chapter or middle grade books filled with precise, lyrical, sensory words.
+Teach children to use rich, wondrous word choice by reading children’s books with many wonderful words.
+We must read them children’s books by authors with memorable word choices.
+We must encourage them to read high-quality mentor text picture books and chapter or middle grade books filled with precise, lyrical, sensory word choices.

-Use these mentor text picture books and chapter books in your classroom or homeschool to teach students to read like writers, study the author’s craft, love wordplay, and write using juicy words.
+Use these mentor text picture books and chapter books in your classroom or homeschool to teach students to read like writers, study the author’s craft, love wordplay, and thoughtfully write using precise word choice.

 FIND ALL MENTOR TEXT BOOK LISTS HERE